unhammer/DivvunPublicTenders/GrammarChecker.md

 ## Back-end

 The backend should be based on existing backends, and the communication between back-end and front-end should be similar to already working solutions. — XXX which one?

+The back-end must be a wrapper around [libdivvun](https://github.com/divvun/libdivvun) compiled as a grammar checker library.
+The back-end must:

+* support uploading of libraries and support files so that the front-end can run off-line
+* support version checking of libraries and support files, to facilitate uploading of new versions compared to what is already on the client

 The interface should also follow whatever the REST/GraphQL subproject settles on.